Talking to the Airgap: Exploiting Radio-Less Embedded Devices as Radio Receivers: Preliminaries

 \Paragraph{Goals} The adversary seeks to establish a covert wireless communication channel into the air-gapped system.
 Specifically, the objective is to transmit arbitrary digital data from the external transmitter to the compromised device using only existing hardware capabilities.

-\Paragraph{Assumptions} The attacker may select any transmitter position which allows sufficient \ac{RF} signal power to reach the target device, implying that the physical environment allows signal propagation to the target device, including \ac{NLOS} scenarios.
+\Paragraph{Assumptions} The attacker may select any transmitter position which allows sufficient \ac{RF} signal power to reach the target device, implying that the physical environment allows signal propagation to the target device, including non-\ac{LOS} scenarios.
 The attacker can transmit arbitrary waveforms and does not have to comply with regulatory constraints on signal strength or spectrum use.

-The target device intended for radio reception remains unmodified and has no radio capabilities by design.
+The compromised target device has neither radio nor sensor capabilities by design.
 Since the attacker has no physical access to the device, they cannot make hardware alterations.
 However, we assume the attacker is aware of the hardware design of the target device, \eg, being in possession of design files for custom hardware or identical commodity hardware.